Teens and Sex in the Post-#MeToo Era – March 2, 2020

 with Peggy Orenstein, NYT best-selling author, journalist, speaker

-Navigating consent, understanding hookups, talking about porn and learning about love.
-This talk explores the sexual landscape facing today’s young people–how it’s changed (often radically), and what parents need to know to raise a young person who approaches intimacy with responsibly, ethics, safety and, of course, joy.
+Peggy Orenstein will discuss important issues facing teens today: Navigating consent, understanding hookups, talking about porn and learning about love.
+This talk explores the sexual landscape facing today’s young people — how it’s changed (often radically), and what parents need to know to raise a young person who approaches intimacy with responsibly, ethics, safety and, of course, joy.
+Peggy will also share insights from her new book Boys and Sex.

 Peggy Orenstein, is an internationally acclaimed writer and speaker on issues relating to girls, women, and teen sexuality.
 Her books include The New York Times best-sellers Girls & Sex, Cinderella Ate My Daughter and the forthcoming Boys & Sex.